Thomas W. Peterson

 Division of Facilities Construction and Management, Utah

-As an ICC Board Member, Peterson – Utah’s Assistant State Building Official in the Division of Facilities Construction and Management – said he had, and has, many mentors.
-He believes it is crucial to pay it forward, not only for the individual’s growth, but for that of an industry seeing many of its officials and inspectors retiring soon.
+As an International Code Council Board Member, Thomas Peterson – Utah’s State Building Official in the Division of Facilities Construction and Management – believes it is crucial to pay it forward, not only for the individual’s growth, but for that of an industry seeing many of its officials and inspectors retiring soon.

-Ultimately, he became a Journeyman Electrician, installing electrical equipment in commercial and industrial sites, includes hospitals and businesses ranging from a Walmart to a ski resort.
-Peterson then became a Master Electrician with another firm, installing electrical equipment in commercial and industrial sites.
+Peterson became a Journeyman Electrician, installing electrical equipment in commercial and industrial sites, including hospitals and businesses.
+Peterson then became a Master Electrician, installing electrical equipment in commercial and industrial sites.

-So in 2005, he set on an eight-year path as Combination Inspector for Brigham City Corp.
+In 2005, Peterson set on an eight-year path as Combination Inspector for Brigham City Corp.
 There, he provided plan reviews and conducted on-site inspections of commercial, residential and industrial buildings to verify building code compliance.
 He had the chance to work with the public, helping them with their building code questions and concerns.

-“I’ve always been interested in the code world,” said Peterson, who was quick to join the local ICC Chapter in his area.
-In February of this year, he was installed as President of the ICC’s Utah Chapter.
+Peterson was quick to join the local ICC Chapter in his area where he was later installed as President of the Code Council’s Utah Chapter.